MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/nf-acxdataformat-acxdataformatgetaveragebytespersec.md

 ## -returns

-Returns a ULONG containing the average number of bytes per second for the specified *DataFormat*.
+Returns a ULONG value containing the average number of bytes per second for the specified *DataFormat*.

 ## -remarks